 - 1 teaspoon crushed red pepper flakes and Italian seasoning for topping

-Set out a 9-inch round or square baking dish or pan.
-(Use non-stick or lightly oil.)
+- Set out a non-stick 9-inch round or square baking dish or pan.
+(Line with parchment paper if not non-stick.)

-- Store bought fresh pizza dough comes in all different sizes.
-You can probably get away with a little more or less pizza dough, but I'd recommend at least 18 ounces.
-Or, feel free to make your own!
-(Most store-bought crusts have at least a small amount of oil, so if you're 100% oil-free, you'll probably need to make your own.)
+- You can probably get away with a little more or less pizza dough, but I'd recommend at least 18 ounces.

 - For even thickness, I like to use a rolling pin to roll out my dough.
 I shape it by hand into a small rectangle first, about half the finished size.
 Then I use the rolling pin to finish.